Py-Contributors/awesomeScripts/README.md

 ## Social Channel 💻 - Connect with like minded people

 - [Discord/PyContributors](https://discord.gg/FXyh2S3)

-## DISCLAIMER : The Scripts are not tested therefore use it on your own risk !

 <p align="center">
 <a href="https://api.github.com/repos/py-contributors/awesomescripts/contributors"><img src="http://ForTheBadge.com/images/badges/built-by-developers.svg" alt="built by developers"></a>